tymyrddin/purple/source/docs/ai-security/policy.md

 This is not a gap in specific guardrail implementations.
 It is a property of instruction-following systems.
 The constraint is only as robust as the model's understanding of when it applies.

+The AI function here is evaluation: the model assesses whether the current input falls within the scope of the instruction-defined constraint.
+The concrete state change is a gate determination: an input assessed as permitted passes through; one assessed as prohibited is suppressed or redirected.
+That gate determination is the policy layer's output and the last opportunity to intercept a violation before it reaches a user or triggers a downstream action.

 ## How guardrails get bypassed

 *Jailbreaks that satisfy the literal content of a system prompt while violating its intent*: A system